-While every organization needs a budget that guides its finances, budgeting often has a particular importance for nonprofit organizations because they need to keep donors informed, prioritize their mission goals, and structure annual plans.
+While every organization needs a budget to guide its finances, budgeting often has particular importance for nonprofit organizations because they need to keep donors informed, prioritize their mission goals, and structure annual plans.

-Learning the fundamentals of budgeting – including how to create and manage an effective budget – is an essential step to success.
-Even if you decide to hire professional accounting services, knowing these fundamentals helps position your organization for success.
+Learning the fundamentals of budgeting – including creating and managing an effective budget – is an essential step to success.
+Even if you hire professional accounting services, knowing these fundamentals helps position your organization for success in several ways.
+Let's look at some of the most prominent best practices for NPO budgeting.

 - Release reports showing donors and board members how money was used to reach mission-critical goals